abhijit5893/challenge-bi/readme.md

 ## BI Challenge
 In this task you have to create an algorithm that optimizes class meetings patterns around campus by efficiently allocating rooms to classes.

+The task is to minimize the ROOM_COST with the allocated rooms.

 Files: